Gaurav999-byte/sx/README.md

 ﻿# My Project

-use "npm serve ." to run the project
+use "npx serve ." to run the project